 Tour roadbook, with step-by-step instructions, maps and more

 Customers also love our detailed city in-and-out maps.
 Our tours normally include hotels in historic city centers (some of which exist from before Medieval times), and in narrow alleys or roads the GPS may have a lag in connecting or updating, making an easy-to-read map extremely useful!
-Lastly, you will be given a small-scale map with a shot of your daily rides, another very useful tool to both navigate and give you a sense of where you should be heading every day.
+Lastly, you will be given a small-scale map with a view of your daily rides, another very useful tool to both navigate and give you a sense of where you should be heading every day.

 We work hard to provide our customers with the best navigation options possible, and to continue improving them year after year.
-We hope these tools will not only help you arrive from point a to point b, but that you will have a blast while navigating on your self-guided cycling adventure.
+We hope these tools will not only help you arrive from point a to point b, but that you will have a blast while navigating on your self-guided cycling adventure!!

 Please note that on the tours offered through our Self-Guided Collections program (in Southern Italy, France, Portugal and Spain), the included navigation tools and methods could vary slightly from the description above.
-We work hard with our local partners to maintain the same level of quality, and select partners that we know and trust, including their tour navigation options.
+We collaborate with our local partners to maintain the same level of quality, and select partners that we know and trust, including their tour navigation options.
 If you have any questions about your tour of choice in this regard, please contact us (using the links below).

 If you have general questions about our bicycle tours (including our Guided Tours), check out our Bicycle Tour FAQ.

 If it’s your first time doing a self-guided bike tour (or, for more details on how we organize this tour formula), here’s a comparison of Self-Guided vs Guided bicycle tours.

 Ready to start exploring and turn your dream into reality?
 Click the orange button below to start browsing our tours by country or tour type, or get in touch with us – our team of specialists will help answer your questions and help you find the right tour.